lmorg/murex/docs/blog/reading_lists.md

-# Reading Lists From The Command Line - Blog
+# Reading Lists From The Command Line

 > How hard can it be to read a list of data from the command line?
 If your list is line delimited then it should be easy.
 However what if your list is a JSON array?
 This post will explore how to work with lists in a different command line environments.